Rick Barry: Joining the ABA (1968–1972)

-The courts ordered Barry to sit out the 1967–68 season for the Oaks, upholding the validity of the reserve clause in his contract.
-At the time, all NBA teams had one-year options on player contracts, however, and the Warriors were quick to exercise theirs.
-He preceded St. Louis Cardinals' outfielder Curt Flood, whose better-known challenge to the reserve clause went all the way to the U.S. Supreme Court, by two years as the first American major-league professional athlete to bring a court action against it.
-The ensuing negative publicity cast Barry in a negative light, portraying him as selfish and money hungry.
+At the time, all NBA teams had one-year options on player contracts and the Warriors were quick to exercise theirs.
+The courts ordered Barry to sit out the 1967–68 season for the Oaks, upholding the validity of the reserve clause in his Warriors contract.
+Barry's court case preceded by two years that of St. Louis Cardinals' outfielder Curt Flood, whose own challenge to the reserve clause went all the way to the U.S. Supreme Court.
+Although Flood's challenge is better known, Barry was in fact the first American professional athlete to bring a court action against a major league.
+The ensuing publicity cast Barry in a negative light, portraying him as selfish and money hungry.
 He was hardly alone in his vision, however, as numerous NBA players also saw the rival league as a rare opportunity to enhance their careers.

-Oakland Oaks
+Oakland Oaks (1968–1969)

 The Oaks finished 22–56 in their ABA debut, which Barry spent as part of their broadcast team.
 Prior to the 1968–69 season, they hired his former San Francisco Warriors coach Alex Hannum to replace Hale, who moved to a front office position.
 If there was any question about whether Barry would remain the most dominant player in professional basketball, he quickly answered it.
 In his ABA debut, he averaged a league-high 34.0 points per game and the Oaks became the first West Coast team to capture a league championship in professional basketball history.
 Barry also paced the league in free-throw percentage in the regular season, a feat he would repeat in the 1970–71 and 1971–72 seasons.

 Barry had his season come to an abrupt halt on December 27, 1968, when late in a game against the New York Nets, he was blindsided by Ken Wilburn on a drive to the basket and tore left knee ligaments on the play.
 He attempted to come back in January 1969, only to aggravate the injury and sit out the remainder of the season.
 He took part in only 35 games but still was named to the ABA All-Star team.

 Even without the arguably the best all-around player in basketball, the Oaks barely skipped a beat.
 They finished with a 60–18 record under Hannum, dominating the Western Division by 14 games over the second-place New Orleans Buccaneers.
 In the 1969 ABA Playoffs, the Oaks ousted the Denver Rockets in a seven-game series then swept the Buccaneers in the Western Division finals.
 In the championship round, they made short work of the Indiana Pacers, 4–1, to capture the league title.
 In lieu of a parade in downtown Oakland, a modest victory celebration was held at a restaurant in Jack London Square.
 It was there that Barry announced, "I see no hope for the rest of the teams in the league."